 |BOARDING DROP OFF & PICK UP|

 |Drop off: 12:00pm – 6:00pm weekdays.
 4:00pm – 6 pm weekends |

-**Guests are welcome to drop off EARLY from 6:30am-12pm weekday and 9-11am on the weekend.
-This is considered early and there will be an early fee of $15 applied**
+**If your travel plans require you to drop off EARLY from 6:30am-12pm weekday and 9-11am on the weekends, you will incur a early fee of $25 fee per pet**